-Founded in 1838 by American poet and legend, Walt Whitman, The Long Islander has a rich tradition of providing readers with the local news they need, when they need it, while simultaneously maintaining impeccable quality and an eagle eye to detail.
+Founded in 1838 by American poet and legend, Walt Whitman, The Long Islander has a rich tradition of providing readers in the Town of Huntington with the local news they need, when they need it, while simultaneously maintaining impeccable quality and an eagle eye to detail.

-Peter Sloggatt, Associate Publisher & Managing Editor
+Peter Sloggatt, Publisher & Managing editor

 P: 631-427-7000 x 11

 P: 631-427-7000 x 15